jinzhenfan/jekyll-now/_posts/2016-10-20-Differentially Expression Analysis by EdgeR Cuffdiff and DESeq2.md

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/DEG/VennD.jpeg)

-We can clearly tell from the Venn Diagram that EdgeR and DeSeq2 has high similarity in DEG analysis results.
+We can clearly tell from the Venn Diagram that EdgeR and DeSeq2 have high similarity in DEG analysis results.
 Only 1 gene out of 100 is different from these two sets, which is APOC4-APOC and APOC4-APOC2.
 However, Only 44% of Cuffdiff results overlap with either EdgeR or DeSeq2.

 ### Insignts for future DEG analysis